Cubic threefolds moduli and the Monster group: Universal Reflection covers

 \subsection{Finite groups of pseudo-reflections}

-Let $T$ be a finite dimensional complex vector space, $G\subset \GL(T)$ a finite subgroup and $G^r\subset G$ the normal subgroup generated by its complex pseudo-reflections.
+Let $T$ be a finite dimensional complex vector space, $G\subset \GL(T)$ a finite subgroup and $G^r\subset G$ \nomenclature[X]{$G^r$}{The subgroup of a finite linear$G$ generated by its pseudoreflections \nomrefpage} the normal subgroup generated by its complex pseudo-reflections.
 Denote by $Z$ the union of the fixed point hyperplanes of the pseudo-reflections in $G$.
 By the theorem of Chevalley, the orbit space $T_{G^r}$ is isomorphic to an affine space.
 It comes with an evident (faithful) action of $G/G^r$.
 We give $T_G$ the orbifold structure that makes the $G/G^r$-orbit formation $T_{G^r}\to T_G$ the universal orbifold cover.
 We may then also regard $(T,Z)_{G^r}\to (T,Z)_{G}$ as a reflection cover, albeit in an uninteresting way, as $Z$ is irrelevant here.
 If it so happens that the pseudo reflections in $G^r$ are reflections, then $(T,Z)\to (T,Z)_{G}$ must be the universal reflection cover.
 In the situations of interest to us this almost never happens.
-But if nevertheless $(T,Z)_{G^r}\cong (V,V^\sg)_W$ for some finite Coxeter group $W$, then
+But if nevertheless $(T,Z)_{G^r}\cong (V,Z(V))_W$ for some finite Coxeter group $W$, then

 is a universal reflection cover.
 Its group $ \hat G$ of covering transformations (which can be realized as a finite subgroup of $\GL(V)$) comes as an extension